-- Underlying problem (find minimal generalization/suppression to achieve a level of anonymity) is NP-hard (Vinterbo) - Mainly heuristic search over space of possible generalizations/suppressions - Scrub, Datafly, μ-Argus (Netherlands), k-Similar - T. Lasko: spectral anonymization - Build a model of data that captures the n-th order statistics of the distribution - Synthesize "fake" patients from that distribution - J. Ghosh: detailed modeling of data - · Build a Bayesian Network model that captures the dependencies among data - Synthesize "fake" patients or directly use the model - Practical approaches: - Put data in a secure data enclave for R&D - Differential Privacy
+- Underlying problem (find minimal generalization/suppression to achieve a level of anonymity) is NP-hard (Vinterbo) - Mainly heuristic search over space of possible generalizations/suppressions - Scrub, Datafly, μ-Argus (Netherlands), k-Similar - T. Lasko '11: spectral anonymization - Build a model of data that captures the n-th order statistics of the distribution - Synthesize "fake" patients from that distribution - But, how do we know it doesn't just reproduce the original training data? - Differential Privacy - Practical approaches: - Put data in a secure data enclave for R&D... release ML models derived from the data - But, might these models reveal too much about the training data?